 “What is a DSP, and how does it work?”

 A demand side platform, or DSP, is a software platform that allows advertisers to buy space for online advertising.
-It is part of a larger system known as programmatic advertising, which automates much of the advertising process.
+It is part of a more extensive system known as programmatic advertising, which automates much of the advertising process.
 On the other side of the system is the Supply Side Platform, or SSP, where publishers offer available space.
-In the middle are a number of ad exchanges, where the bidding, buying and selling of ads and space happens.
+In the middle are several ad exchanges, where the bidding, buying, and selling of ads and space happens.

-In this article, we will go over topics including demand-side platform, real-time bidding, and media buyers inventory.
+In this article, we will go over topics, including the demand side platform, what is DSP in advertising, real-time bidding, and media buyers’ inventory.

 Old School Advertising